MicrosoftDocs/xamarin-docs/docs/android/data-cloud/google-messaging/remote-notifications-with-fcm.md

 To run the example app, you will need an Android test device or emulator that is compatibile with Firebase.
-Firebase Cloud Messaging supports clients running on Android 4.0 or higher, and these devices must also have the the Google Play Store app installed (Google Play Services 9.2.1 or later is required).
+Firebase Cloud Messaging supports clients running on Android 4.0 or higher, and these devices must also have the Google Play Store app installed (Google Play Services 9.2.1 or later is required).
 If you do not yet have the Google Play Store app installed on your device, visit the [Google Play](https://support.google.com/googleplay) web site to